Great Ocean Road + Otways • Victoria (VIC)

 Where night access is unsuitable, we shoot twilight foregrounds safely and teach ethical blending techniques using sky captures from permitted locations.

-If the coast is hostile (wind, swell, rain), we pivot to sheltered angles, forest textures, waterfalls, and extended review/editing so you still leave with strong work and a repeatable process.
+If the coast is hostile, wind, swell, or rain, we pivot to sheltered angles, forest textures, waterfalls, and extended review/editing so you still leave with strong work and a repeatable process.

 What past participants say